Skip to main content

 ACTH then travels to the adrenal glands, located on top of the kidneys, and signals them to secrete cortisol.
 This entire sequence is designed to be a short-term solution to an acute problem.
 In modern life, stressors are often chronic and psychological, leading to a state of sustained HPA axis activation and continuously elevated cortisol levels.

-This prolonged exposure to high is what creates the conditions for systemic disruption, including the suppression of the reproductive HPG axis and the subsequent impact on male fertility parameters.
+This prolonged exposure to high cortisol levels is what creates the conditions for systemic disruption, including the suppression of the reproductive HPG axis and the subsequent impact on male fertility parameters.
 Understanding this mechanism validates the connection between your lived experience of chronic pressure and its potential physiological consequences.

 Intermediate